 The Bus with High Level of Service (BHLS) is the adaptation of the concept of Bus Rapid Transit (BRT) to the European context, where the mass transit function is already delivered by metros and tramways.
 BHLS is a bus system offering better services than conventional bus lines in terms of frequency, travel time, reliability, comfort and accessibility, through adopting a segregated infrastructure with appropriate operational conditions.
 BHLS also aims to provide more comfort to users.
 More information about BHLS can be found here.

-What is an improved bus corridor?
+What is a bus corridor?